 The Crystal Ballroom was used as a recording studio by Eugene Ormandy and the Philadelphia Symphony.
-Nat King Cole recorded My Fair Lady in the ballroom in 1963.
+Nat King Cole Sings My Fair Lady was recorded in the ballroom in 1963.

 The historical marker out front notes the home games of the SPHAs basketball team (South Philadelphia Hebrew Association), a predecessor of the Philadelphia/San Francisco Warriors, were played in the Crystal Ballroom.

-The hotel was replaced by a parking lot in 1994.
+The Broadwood Hotel was replaced by a parking garage in 1994.